 Other useful amenities for cyclists include bike racks and a self-help bike repair station.

-Rower’s Bay also features a boardwalk that brings visitors closer to the reservoir’s waters.
+Rower’s Bay also features a boardwalk that brings visitors closer to the waters of Lower Seletar Reservoir.
 To enhance the area’s biodiversity, a wetland area has also been developed beside the boardwalk.

 With a water depth ranging between 50 mm to 1,500 mm, the wetland area has been designed to attract different types of birds and wildlife.